 The 1,217-hectare Sasquatch Provincial Park, near Harrison Hot Springs, touches on four beautiful lakes, including the massive Harrison Lake, which is surrounded by magnificent mountains covered in second-growth deciduous forests.
-The word sasquatch comes from the Coast Salish word sasqac, which is the name of a mythical creature that is half-man half-beast and believed to posses an evil spirit and should be avoided.
+The word Sasquatch comes from the Coast Salish word sasqac, which is the name of an allegedly-mythical being that is immensely powerful and much larger in stature than humans, walks upright, is covered in hair, and is believed to possess advanced spiritual abilities.
+They are respectfully known by the First Nations as the Sasquatch People.

 The 60-km long Harrison Lake is famous for its hot springs and was once a part of an early transportation route from the Fraser River to the Cariboo goldfields.
 Settlement of the area began in 1885 when a bathhouse and hotel was constructed.
 The historic Harrison Hot Springs Hotel still holds the commercial rights to the hot mineral waters today and continues to be a popular tourism destination.
 In the early 1900s, logging began around the lake and depleted most of the old-growth forests.
 Although smaller in scale, the logging industry is still important to the area today.